WPX Hosting review: WordPress-exclusive hosting

 When it comes to hosting management, WPX is easy enough to use.
 The provider uses its own custom control panel that also works as its hosting dashboard.
 The interface is slightly cluttered, and the many bright colors take some time to get used to.
 But, once you do, it’s actually rather intuitive and certainly very functional.

 At first glance, the bright colors of WPX’s proprietary control panel can be overwhelming.
-However, once you get over the initial surprise, you’ll see that things are actually well-organized.
+However, once you get over the initial surprise, you’ll see that everything is actually well-organized.

 Let’s go through some of the key features:

-- WordPress installation – while WPX dubs this as a one-click installer, it actually requires a few clicks.
-Nevertheless, the entire process is straightforward and painless.
+WordPress installation.
+While WPX dubs this as a one-click installer, it actually requires a few clicks.
+Nevertheless, the entire process is straightforward.
 The most labor-intensive thing you need to do is to fill in your website and account details such as email, username, and password.

 To sum it up, WPX’s control panel might be overwhelming initially but, in reality, it is well-structured and contains all the necessary actions to help you run your site smoothly.